 Cars and trucks are a large investment for most of us.
-So why don’t our vehicles come with security cameras that work when our vehicle is parked and the engine is turned off?
-Wouldn’t it make sense for the industry to install 24-hour security cameras inside of them to protect that investment?
+So why don’t our vehicles come with security cameras or dash cams that work when our vehicle is parked and the engine is turned off?
+Wouldn’t it make sense for the industry to install 24-hour low profile dash cams inside of them to protect that investment?
 Wouldn’t insurance companies line up to offer more affordable insurance to any car or truck with that extra feature?
 Our vehicles are always vulnerable to vandalism when they’re parked on the streets or in a parking lot where they are out of our line of sight.
-Just like any home security alarm, vehicle security cameras should notify us when someone is vandalizing our vehicles or trying to take it for a joy ride.
+Just like any home security alarm, vehicle security cameras or low profile dash cams should notify us immediately when someone is vandalizing our vehicles or trying to take it for a joy ride.
 No matter where you are, you should be able to see and hear what’s happening in and around your vehicle in real time from your mobile phone or computer.

 Thankfully, the 2 cameras that are included in the system have super wide lenses.
 These lenses give surround video security with sound when the cameras are facing inward and looking out through the vehicle’s windows.
-The cameras capture the side of the car or truck twice with both cameras giving you a two sided view of any perpetrator trying to vandalize your vehicle.
-If you’re worried about hackers viewing your cameras without your permission, rest assured, The vehicle camera system uses bank encrypted password protection to keep you safe from unwanted viewers of your cameras.
+The cameras capture the side of the car or truck twice with both cameras giving you a two-sided view of any perpetrator trying to vandalize your vehicle.
+If you’re worried about hackers viewing your cameras without your permission, rest assured, The vehicle’s dash camera system uses bank encrypted password protection to keep you safe from unwanted viewers of your cameras.

 Another good reason car manufacturers may have sideline adding security cameras in their vehicles is the legal ramification of governments asking for access to the camera’s video recordings and GPS locations.
 No one wants a public battle Apple experienced when it refused to allow the U.S. government to view encrypted details in a suspected terrorist iPhone.
 Apple was able to deal with the onslaught of government criticism because their product is part of a brand where privacy is a big part of their marketing.
 Car manufacturers products are about luxury, convenience or low-cost transportation.
 Encryption and data privacy is not a responsibility they may want to deal with.

-Aftermarket suppliers of security cameras for vehicles can actually revel in such a fight with any government because it helps publicize their brand and gives them the best marketing ploy available, infamous notoriety.
+Aftermarket suppliers of 24-Hour Dash Cameras for Vehicles can actually revel in such a fight with any government because it helps publicize their brand and gives them the best marketing ploy available, infamous notoriety.
 Privacy in video storage and transmission is a key to their marketing strategy.